-Missouri family plea for missing piglet
+Missouri family plead for missing piglet

 IMPERIAL, Mo- A distraught pet owner has launched a desperate appeal for the return of their family piglet Ruby.